Back Injury

 Chronic back injuries develop over time, often due to repetitive strain or degenerative conditions.
 Common chronic back injuries include:

-• Sciatica– This term describes pain that radiates along the sciatic nerve, which runs from the lower back down to the legs.
-It is often caused by a herniated disc or spinal stenosis.
+- Sciatica– This term describes pain that radiates along the sciatic nerve, which runs from the lower back down to the legs.
+A herniated disc or spinal stenosis often causes significant pain.

-• Spinal Stenosis– This condition occurs when the spinal canal narrows, putting pressure on the spinal cord and nerves.
+- Spinal Stenosis occurs when the spinal canal narrows, putting pressure on the spinal cord and nerves.
 Symptoms may include pain, numbness, and difficulty walking.

 Symptoms of Back Injuries